jmcooper/angular-hogwarts-tdd-kata/README.md

 ### Test 1: Make it Fail

-TODO fix this

-Refresh your test page to rerun the tests.
+TODO mocking requires existance.
+I am not sure what to do.

 ``test/catalog/catalog-controller-specs.js``
 ```js